By Marcin Wojtyczka

 Pilot (Routing) Charts

-https://ocean.weather.gov/Atl_tab.php - charts (surface & 500mb pressure charts, wind & wave) from Ocean Prediction Center (OPC) covering Atlantic, Pacific and Arctic
+https://ocean.weather.gov/Atl_tab.php - synoptic charts from Ocean Prediction Center (OPC) covering Atlantic, Pacific and Arctic

 https://www.metoffice.gov.uk/weather/maps-and-charts/surface-pressure - synoptic surface pressure charts from UK Met Office